 - Inverted by his nemesis, Dionysus, who is the in-universe divine equivalent of a DJ with Hive Mind / Mind Control powers...and is totally a Nice Guy to the Nth degree.
 He just wants people to be happy!
 His debut issue even features a visual beat with mood-based color shifts.

-- Inverted in My Little Pony: Equestria Girls Rainbow Rocks in which dubstep enthusiast Vinyl Scratch is the one saving the day by helping the Mane Seven defeat the Dazzlings and their hypnotic siren chants with her Rockin' Convertible (although the actual song used to defeat them is more pop than electro).
+- My Little Pony: Equestria Girls Rainbow Rocks: Inverted in which dubstep enthusiast Vinyl Scratch is the one saving the day by helping the Mane Seven defeat the Dazzlings and their hypnotic siren chants with her Rockin' Convertible (although the actual song used to defeat them is more pop than electro).

-- Although Home has a rather lighthearted electro-pop soundtrack (which is no surprise, considering that Rihanna voices the female lead), the Big Bad has a contrasting and stressing drum'n'bass leitmotif.
+- Home (2015): Although the movie has a rather lighthearted electro-pop soundtrack (which is no surprise, considering that Rihanna voices the female lead), the Big Bad has a contrasting and stressing drum'n'bass leitmotif.

-- In The Angry Birds Movie, the pigs distract the birds to steal their eggs by throwing a huge party with Daft Piggy (helmet and all) at the turntable.
+- The Angry Birds Movie: The pigs distract the birds to steal their eggs by throwing a huge party with Daft Piggy (helmet and all) at the turntable.

-- In Hotel Transylvania 3: Summer Vacation, inside the Instrument of Destruction is sheet music, that, when played, mind controls the Kraken into destroying everything.
+- Hotel Transylvania 3: Summer Vacation: Inside the Instrument of Destruction is sheet music, that, when played, mind controls the Kraken into destroying everything.
 In attempt to have the Kraken kill all monsters, Abraham Van Helsing plays an EDM rendition of this song.
 He comes very close to succeeding.

-- In Sahara, the Disney Acid Sequence where Eva is hypnotized by the Big Bad, Omar, features electronic dance music accompanied by eerie, Arabian-style female vocals.
+- Sahara: The Disney Acid Sequence where Eva is hypnotized by the Big Bad, Omar, features electronic dance music accompanied by eerie, Arabian-style female vocals.

 - In The Amazing Spider-Man 2, Electro fittingly gets a techno leitmotif called "My Enemy".

-- Two of Ramona's Evil Exes that Scott Pilgrim has to fight are the Japanese twin DJs Kyle and Ken Katayanagi.
+- Scott Pilgrim vs. The World: Two of Ramona's Evil Exes that Scott has to fight are the Japanese twin DJs Kyle and Ken Katayanagi.
 In the movie Scott's band — the Sex Bob-Omb — has to do a Battle of the Bands with them, countering their Freaky Electronic Music with The Power of Rock (which results in a fight between their respective Animal Battle Auras).

-- In the 1996 live-action film version of The Wind in the Willows by Terry Jones, the weasels sing a catchy Villain Song called "Secret of Survival", accompanied by wild electronic music.
+- In The Wind in the Willows (1996), the weasels sing a catchy Villain Song called "Secret of Survival", accompanied by wild electronic music.

-- In Hobbs & Shaw features a Villain Song called "Even if I die" which Brixton Lore is a DJ under the name DJ Big Driis/Big Driis the Londoner and also he writes the song inspired by his character.
+- In Hobbs & Shaw features a Villain Song called "Even if I die", in which Brixton Lore is a DJ under the name DJ Big Driis/Big Driis the Londoner who writes the song inspired by his character.

 - In the third season of Arrow, Chase became the DJ of Verdant (after saving a lame night with "Turn Down for What") and the love interest of Thea, only to be revealed later as a member of the League of Assassins sent to kill her.